Life is tough at times.

 Roughly 1% of kids who play baseball in the world make it to playing D1 college sports.
 I never played in a game because of my injuries, but to have made it to that point, I lived the dream.
 My dogs legs gave out for that dream when she was older.
 She lived the dream with me.
 Even though I will never touch a baseball field as a player again, I loved every moment of it.

 I learned a lot from baseball.
-If anything, it made me into a better man.
+If anything, it made me into a better person.

 I learned two different sets of things from different situations.
 If you want to be good at something, it takes blood, sweat, and tears.
 Dreams are worth the hard work.

 I became a full time pitcher in H.S. my senior year because thats what the team needed.
 I pitched some of my most memorable games ever.
-Facing up Kevin Eichorn from Aptos who was drafted to the Diamondbacks, and holding my own while fully inflicted with pneumonia and hacking up a lung on the mound, will be a memory that will always be close to my heart.
+Facing up a team full of players who would be drafted professionally and pitching dead-sick is a memory that will always be close to my heart.

 Here’s what I learned that night.